ssc-sp/datahub-portal/README.md

 For developer support, you can open an issue in this repository or reach out to the maintainers directly.

-For general information about the Federal Science DataHub, visit the [official page](https://www.canada.ca/en/shared-services/services/tools-to-equip-gc-workers/tools-science/federal-science-datahub.html).
+For general information about the Federal Science DataHub, visit the [Canada.ca site](https://www.canada.ca/en/shared-services/services/tools-to-equip-gc-workers/tools-science/federal-science-datahub.html).
 Government of Canada employees can also visit our [GCXchange page](https://gcxgce.sharepoint.com/teams/10002160/SitePages/Home.aspx) (accessible within the GC network).

 ---